-In Ireland, businesses are beginning to seize the opportunity to capitalise on one of the world’s fastest growing renewable energy sectors - bioenergy.
+In Ireland, businesses are beginning to seize the opportunity to capitalise on bioenergy.
+Bioenergy is one of the world’s fastest growing renewable energy sectors.

 Bioenergy is renewable energy derived from organic sources such plant matter, food and animal waste.
 Approximately 40% of all renewable energy produced in Ireland comes from Bioenergy fuels.
 Of that, 68% comes from biomass.
 When we use sustainable biomass fuels to replace fossil fuels we can reduce our greenhouse gas emissions.
 Overall, approx. 3% of the energy we use in Ireland comes from Biomass.